 The Brechtian alienation involves the play's structure, the ordering and interrelationship of its scenes, the exposition, the language, the way the conflict is shaped through the dialogue, and how the contradictions are pointed.
 It involves the non-illusionistic, sometimes self-consciously cerebral use of the scenic, lighting and musical elements in the production.
 But perhaps the best illustration of its estranging and "confrontational" aspects is in its approach to acting.
 Brecht expects his actor to stand apart from his character by means of such methods as referring to the character's actions in past tense ("he said") and describing the essential attitude of the character at the time ("he said meekly") which make the actor consciously aware of the particular "social gest" that is to be created for that moment or scene.
-This "confrontation" between actor and character, this simultaneous presentation of the character as subject and object enables the spectator to see his "wishes not merely fulfilled but also criticized."15 The spectator is not only set in the character's place as in "dramatic" theatre, he is also set to face the character, in a challenging, critical What is involved in the V-effect is that the "human social incidents" are labelled as "something striking, something that calls for explanation . . . not to be taken for granted, not just natural."16 Whether the effect is called striking, jolting or discomforting, its aim is to bring the spectator to a state of heightened awareness of a certain aspect of human social reality.
+This "confrontation" between actor and character, this simultaneous presentation of the character as subject and object enables the spectator to see his "wishes not merely fulfilled but also criticized."
+The spectator is not only set in the character's place as in "dramatic" theatre, he is also set to face the character, in a challenging, critical position.
+So that when Brecht says that the spectator should see himself "not as the subject but as the object," he really means that he should see himself as both the subject and the object.

+What is involved in the V-effect is that the "human social incidents" are labelled as "something striking, something that calls for explanation . . . not to be taken for granted, not just natural."
+Whether the effect is called striking, jolting or discomforting, its aim is to bring the spectator to a state of heightened awareness of a certain aspect of human social reality.
 The formalist "dehumanization of reality" idea is more in tune with the objectives of science which must altogether eliminate the human, emotional element from its investigation.
 Brecht is only seeking to break through the haze of illusion which impairs perception; to find a way out of emotional bondage in the theatre and pave the way toward a sharper, more intellectual, more open-minded vision.